COM3420 Software Hut

 modelling and testing; using specific software development

-framework(s); group project management etc. Tutorials take the form of project meetings, and so are
+framework(s); group project management; quality assurance; testing.
+Tutorials take the form of project meetings, and so are

 concerned with team management, conduct of meetings and

 || There will be no written examination for this

 module.
 Assessment will be entirely on the basis of

 the project work undertaken in teams.
 Marks are awarded

 This module has the explicit objective of developing group teamwork skills.
 Participation in teamwork is mandatory and failure to participate will result in deduction of marks and eventually loss of credits.
 Furthermore, this group teamwork exercise cannot be repeated within the academic year.
 Failure will normally result in repeating the year.

 - by departmental staff

 (course lecturers), who assess each team's management of